CURRICULUM VITAE

 Fellow, Institute for Advanced Study, University of Amsterdam.

-2016 (June) Systems Science Scholar, Robert Wood Johnson Foundation/Academy Health
+2016 (June) Systems Science Scholar, Robert Wood Johnson Foundation/Academy

 2012 (Michaelmas) Leonard Slater Fellowship, University College, Durham University